Fox News controversies: Women's health care

+Seth Rich

 Sean Hannity and Michael Cohen

 On April 9, 2018, federal agents from the U.S. Attorney's Office for the Southern District of New York (SDNY) served a search warrant on the office and residence of Michael Cohen, President Trump's personal attorney.
 On the air, Hannity defended Cohen and criticized the federal action, calling it "highly questionable" and "an unprecedented abuse of power".

-On April 16, Cohen's lawyers told a federal judge that Cohen had ten clients in 2017–2018 but did "traditional legal tasks" for only three: Trump, Elliott Broidy, and a "prominent person" who did not wish to be named for fear of being "embarrassed".
-The federal judge ordered the revelation of the third client, whom Cohen's lawyers named as Hannity.
+On April 16, Cohen's lawyers told a federal judge that Cohen had ten clients in 2017–2018 but did "traditional legal tasks" for only three clients: Donald Trump, Elliott Broidy and an undisclosed third client, who they later revealed to be Sean Hannity.
 Although Hannity has covered Cohen on his show, he did not disclose that he had consulted with Cohen.

 Fox News released a statement on April 16, 2018, attributed to Hannity: "Michael Cohen has never represented me in any matter.
 I never retained him, received an invoice, or paid legal fees.
 I have occasionally had brief discussions with him about legal questions about which I wanted his input and perspective.
 I assumed those conversations were confidential, but to be absolutely clear they never involved any matter between me and a third party."
 NBC News quoted Hannity as saying: "We definitely had attorney–client privilege because I asked him for that", while Hannity said on his radio show that he "might have handed him ten bucks" for the attorney–client privilege.
 Lastly, Hannity tweeted that his discussions with Cohen were "almost exclusively" about real estate.

 The following day, news reports revealed that Hannity had shared another lawyer with Trump: Jay Sekulow.
 Sekulow had written a cease-and-desist letter to KFAQ on Hannity's behalf in May 2017, and later represented Trump in connection with the Mueller investigation.